-Over the last six seasons, Tee's players have earned 34 All-American honors.
-UChicago men's tennis has enjoyed unprecedented success, with four-straight trips to the NCAA Division III Championships and three berths in the NCAA Semifinals.
-Maroon women's tennis has advanced to the NCAA Quarterfinals four times as well in that time.
-Tee's teams own a combined dual record of 192-82 (.701 winning percentage).
+Over his seven seasons at the helm, Tee's players have earned 38 All-American honors.
+UChicago men's tennis has enjoyed unprecedented success, with five-straight trips to the NCAA Division III Championships and four berths in the NCAA Semifinals.
+Maroon women's tennis has advanced to the NCAA Quarterfinals five times as well in that time.
+Tee's teams own a combined dual record of 228-91 (.715 winning percentage).

 In 2015-16, Tee guided both his men's and women's teams to the NCAA Quarterfinals.
 It was the first time in school history that both teams advanced that far in the postseason in the same season.
 UChicago's men reached the NCAA Semifinals for the second-straight year.
 A total of five Maroons qualified for the NCAA Singles and Doubles Championships - Nicolas Chua, David Liu, Ariana Iranpour, Rachel Kim and Lucy Tang.